shikhar-srivastava/NeuralNetworks-ML-Repository/README.md

         1. Multi-Layer Perceptron Implementations for MultiClass Classification Problems.

-        2. Several iterations of hyperparametric changes to the Network to understand their pros and cons, from L1 & L2 Regularization, Drop-offs (which is rather convenient in Dl4j) to varying weight-initializers, Error Updaters, and large variations in network structures, needless to say.
+        2. Several iterations of hyperparametric changes to the Network to understand their pros and cons;
+           From L1 & L2 Regularization, Drop-offs (which is rather convenient in Dl4j) to varying weight-initializers, Error Updaters, and large variations in network structures, needless to say.

         3. Models have all been serialized and stored along with respective Logs and paramter/hyperparameters saved in bin and jsons for future reference.

 Deeplearning4j also allows integration with Hadoop, Spark and porting pre-trained models from Caffe; Interesting.
 Hope to try it out on CPU Clusters soon.